aws/s2n-tls/bindings/rust/bench/README.md

 ## Running benchmarks

 The benchmarks can be run with the `cargo bench` command.
-Critierion will auto-generate an HTML report in `target/criterion/`.
+Criterion will auto-generate an HTML report in `target/criterion/`.

-## Future features

-For these libraries, in the future we plan to benchmark:
-- bulk throughput with different cipher suites
-- handshakes with client authentication (mTLS)
-- handshakes with different certificate signature algorithms
-- memory taken up by a TLS connection
-- and the historical performance of s2n-tls.

 ## Implementation details